protocolbuffers/protocolbuffers.github.io/content/programming-guides/field_presence.md

 The generated API for a proto message includes (de)serialization definitions which translate between API types and a stream of definitionally *present* (tag, value) pairs.
-This translation is designed to be forward- and backward-compatibile across changes to the message definition; however, this compatibility introduces some (perhaps surprising) considerations when deserializing wire-formatted messages:
+This translation is designed to be forward- and backward-compatible across changes to the message definition; however, this compatibility introduces some (perhaps surprising) considerations when deserializing wire-formatted messages: